You might probably know this but let me tell you again why your business should have a social media marketing strategy.

 - 1/3 of your social content shares educational, entertaining, or emotional content to help users connect more with your page.
 (Share Content)

-- 1/3 of your social content shares tips, how-to’s, blogs, educational videos, company photos, etc. (Brand Content).
+- 1/3 of your social content shares tips, how-to’s, blogs, educational recorded or live videos, company photos, etc. (Brand Content).

 Creating high quality, engaging content is a top priority.
 It’s helpful to create a content calendar outlining how often you will post, what networks those posts will go on, what time you will post, and the topics you will post about.

-Don’t forget to also retweet the reviews or mentions of your brand when your audience do so on Twitter.
+Don’t forget to also check the tweets related to your brand and retweet the reviews or mentions of your brand when your audience does so on Twitter.
 Or if they have posted a photo or video of your product or service, be sure to repost them.
 Also, put in your bio that they can tag you or use a certain hashtag if ever they will post something about your brand.
 Doing this will not only increase your engagement but your rank in hashtags too since many people will use it.

 Step 6: Track and Optimize